Department of Computer Science

 For further information, please contact Dr. Rupert Klein, Chair of the Department of Psychology at (807) 343-8535 or via email at rgklein@lakeheadu.ca.
 Detailed information on the Department of Psychology and our programs is available at: https://www.lakeheadu.ca/programs/departments/psychology.

-The electronic application (in the form of one PDF document) quoting #HBS-2025-26-03 should include: a letter of interest, curriculum vitae, evidence of teaching effectiveness (including a statement of teaching philosophy, statement of experience with and approach to equity, diversity, and inclusion in teaching, course outlines and teaching evaluations for previously-taught courses), a statement of a research plan (current and future interests), copies of the three most significant publications, and the names and contact information of three references.
+Review of applications will begin on January 5th, 2026 and continue until the position is filled.
+The electronic application (in the form of one PDF document) quoting Reference # HBS-2026-27-01 should include: a letter of interest, curriculum vitae, evidence of teaching effectiveness (including a statement of teaching philosophy, course outlines and teaching evaluations for previously-taught courses), a statement of a research plan (current and future interests), copies of the three most significant publications, and the names and contact information of three references.
 A completed Confirmation of Eligibility to Work in Canada.pdf form must accompany your package.

 Applicants should submit their electronic application to: